-They chose an all white colour scheme and married clean cut, angular, contemporary furnishings and fittings with jazzy art to create a vibe that is as peaceful as the quiet cul-de-sac outside your window.
-These apartments all have swish kitchenettes and the possibility of indoor and outdoor dining (ideal for families) but, if your holiday idyll doesn't include self-catering, you can wander a few yards along the street to M.Q.'s first floor breakfast room which catches the breeze and a view up to Table Mountain.
+They chose an all-white colour scheme and married clean cut, angular, contemporary furnishings and fittings with jazzy art to create a vibe that is as peaceful as the quiet cul-de-sac outside your window.
+These apartments all have swish kitchenettes and the possibility of indoor and outdoor dining (ideal for families).
+If your holiday idyll doesn't include self-catering, you can wander a few yards along the street to More Quarter's first-floor breakfast room, which catches the breeze and views up to Table Mountain.

-- The all-white décor of the apartments feels clean, uncluttered and very nicely Noughties
+- The all-white décor of the apartments feels clean, uncluttered and welcoming

 - You're yards from Kloof Street's lively bars and restaurants, and a short taxi ride from the Waterfront

-- More Quarters' staff are young, bright, relaxed and extremely helpful
+- More Quarters' staff are bright, relaxed and extremely helpful

 - There's bags of parking space right outside your door, and 24-hour surveillance by a friendly attendant